vers la VERSION FRANÇAISE

 Come and celebrate New Year's in Montreal

-5 Super Milongas in our adjoining rooms featuring a few of our favourite Guest & Local Dj's including Milton ''El Gallo'' Azevedo, Berenice Gonsem, Francis ''Pancho'' Cloutier, James Oh, Carol Horowitz, Rahul Padmanabhan & Elda Ozkalfayan
+7 Super Milongas in our adjoining rooms featuring a few of our favourite Guest & Local Dj's including Milton ''El Gallo'' Azevedo, Berenice Gonsen, Francis ''Pancho'' Cloutier, Pame Bravo, Carol Horowitz, Rahul Padmanabhan, Xavier Vanier & more.

-As last year (and the year before), we'll be offering a collection of affordable afternoon and evening milongas held in our two beautiful adjoining spaces
+As last year (and the year before and the year before that), we'll be offering a collection of affordable afternoon and evening milongas held in our beautiful adjoining rooms

 - including a spectacular all-nighter for New Year's Eve.
 Come to everything, or pick and choose on a pay per milonga basis.

 Mark off your calendars because the best tango party of the year will go from Friday, December 28th through to Wednesday, Jan.
 2nd!

 We will have an alcohol permit for all of our LaFete activities !
 A large selection of wine, beer, spirits & non alcoholic drinks will be available at the bar at each milonga until 3am.
 Please note that it is illegal to consume any alcohol not bought on the premises.

 Note that each milonga is sold individually and that all milonga tickets pay be purchased at the door.